clstoulouse/motu/README.md

 ### <a name="ClientAPI_DescribeProduct">Describe product</a>
 Display the product meaning dataset description.
+Result contains notably: the datasetid, the time coverage, the geospatial coverage, the variable(s) (with the standard_name and unit), eventually the vertical coverage.
 There is 2 ways to call describe product, both returning a same response.

 #### Way 1